lblod/frontend-embeddable-notule-editor/README.md

 and interacting with it (by adding content in that node, for example).

 _Technical note: rather than interacting with html/rdfa directly, plugins interact with prosemirror's internal datastructure.
-This is why adjusting the editor's html in the inspector or with javascript will not give any meaningful results._
+This is why adjusting the page html in the inspector or with javascript will not give any meaningful results.
+The provided interfaces are the only supported ways to interact with the editor.
+In fact, the plugins each get their own controller, which is identical to the controller we expose on the embeddable element._

 ## Managing Plugins